graezykev/normalise-your-git-commit-and-push/steps.md

 ### Install Husky

-The first important thing is to install Husky.
+The first important step is to install Husky.

 ```sh
 npm install -D husky@9